slie07/picture_admin/README.md

-# picture_admin
+# Picture-Admin :camera:

 The idea is to have a database of picture storage.
 An admin could view,upload and edit the pictures and users.

 ## Getting Started

-In a 4 days span I am building a full stack app.
+In a 4 days span I am building a full stack app that would do the crud function both showing the pictures and user.
+Also you can analyze the data on how many pictures was upload and viewed.

-## Built With
+## Built With :closed_lock_with_key:

 * XAMPP
 * PHP